-Nottingham City Council has secured funding to improve the Hucknall Road corridor for people walking, cycling and using the bus.
+Nottingham City Council secured funding to improve the Hucknall Road corridor for people walking, cycling and using the bus.

 - Footways resurfaced and widened footways in many places